Fort Knox in Hardin County, Kentucky — The American South (East South Central)

 Erected by USA Armor Center.

 Location.
-37° 53.606′ N, 85° 58.066′ W. Marker is in Fort Knox, Kentucky, in Hardin County.
-Marker is on 701st Tank Destroyer Battalion Road ¼ mile west of Park Road, on the left when traveling west.
-Touch for map.
+37° Touch for map.
 Marker is in this post office area: Fort Knox KY 40121, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker Camp Knox (approx. 0.2 miles away); Post Cemetery (approx. ¼ mile away); Visitor's House (approx. 0.6 miles away); Main Post Chapel (approx. 0.7 miles away); The Armored Force School (approx. 1.3 miles away); LST Building (approx. 1½ miles away); U.S Bullion Depository (approx. 5½ miles away); Fort Knox, Kentucky (approx. 5½ miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Camp Knox (approx. 0.2 miles away); Post Cemetery (approx. ¼ mile away); Visitor's House (approx. 0.6 miles away); Main Post Chapel (approx. 0.7 miles away); The Armored Force School (approx. 1.3 miles away); LST Building (approx. 1½ miles away); U.S Bullion Depository (approx. 5½ miles away); Fort Knox, Kentucky (approx. 5½ miles away).
 Touch for a list and map of all markers in Fort Knox.

 Related markers.
 Click here for a list of markers that are related to this marker.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 28, 2011, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 879 times since then.
+It was originally submitted on January 28, 2011, by Lee Hattabaugh of Capshaw, Alabama.
+This page has been viewed 926 times since then and 18 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on January 28, 2011, by Lee Hattabaugh of Capshaw, Alabama. • Syd Whittle was the editor who published this page.

 Editor’s want-list for this marker.
 Photo of the stone fence made from the dismantled church as mentioned in marker text. • Can you help?